plaited/plaited/playbook/coding/learn-about-behavioral-programming.md

 });
 ```

-Which looks like this given us insight into the behavior and state of
+The snapshot from the resulting test gives us insight into the behavior and
-application over temporally.
+state of application temporally.

 ```js
 const logs = [